iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

     inner sep = 0.5mm,
   },
   covec/.style = {
-    state,
+    vec,
     shape border rotate = 180,
   },
 }
 ```

-Quantum states are notoriously hard to represent in a classical computer.
-For example, a general quantum computing system with $N$ qubits requires $2^N$ complex coefficients,
-which is already prohibitively large for moderately sized $N$.
-Thankfully, a lot of systems that one may encounter in the real world
-are describable with much less information.

 You may have noticed from my previous posts that I am really into finite automata (FA).
 They exist in an intersection between languages and controllable systems that is simply awesome.
 So, as you may have expected from the title, this is yet another post about them.
 Our plan today is to take a look at quantum systems and circuits
 that measure whether a finite automaton accepts a fixed-size input string.

+Quantum states are notoriously hard to represent in a classical computer.
+For example, a general quantum computing system with $N$ qubits requires $2^N$ complex coefficients,
+which is prohibitively large for even moderately sized $N$.
+Thankfully, many of systems that one may encounter in the real world
+are describable with much less information.
 As we will see, for $N$ characters and an automaton with $A$ symbols and $S$ states,
 the relevant quantum systems reduce from the exponential $A^N$,
-to a much more amenable $O(N \cdot A \cdot S^2)$ coefficients to represent!
-Therefore, they are great candidates for simulations in classical computers.
+to a much more amenable $O(N A S^2)$ coefficients to represent---making them great candidates for simulations in classical machines.

 In the course of this post,
 we also explore different forms of representing FAs.